mascah/cookiecutter-turbo-django/docs/0-introduction/architecture-overview.rst

 1. The module already has a defined interface
 2. Create a new service with that interface
-3. Replace in process calls with network calls
+3. Replace in-process calls with network calls
 4. Deploy independently

 This is straightforward because boundaries are already clear.
-As Manges notes, Root "decided to first focus on making their app modular" before extracting services, which "set them up to be able to migrate to microservices in the future."
+Focus on making your app modular first, and you'll be set up to migrate to microservices in the future if needed.

 Horizontal Scaling the Monolith
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^